Omega Speedmaster watch

 Complete Omega Speedmaster Professional Chronograph watch with velcro straps as used on NASA's Apollo programme.

-The Speedmaster (also known today as the Moon watch) was first worn by Astronaut Wally Schirra in 1962 aboard one of the Mercury missions.
+The Speedmaster (also known subsequently as the Moon watch) was first worn by Astronaut Wally Schirra in 1962 on the Mercury-Atlas 8 mission.
 Since 1965 these watches have been chosen by NASA to be the only type of chronograph certified for use on all their missions.
-At the time they were unsure how other mechanical watches would work in zero gravity.
-The three additional dials and the fact that the watch can be hand wound makes this watch exceptionally good at keeping accurate time.
-Despite being certified by NASA, astronauts continue to use a variety of different watches while in space.
+At the time NASA was unsure how other mechanical watches would work in zero gravity.
+The three additional dials and the fact that the Omega watch can be hand wound made this watch exceptionally good at keeping accurate time.
+Despite being certified by NASA, astronauts now use a variety of different watches while in space.

-The Speedmaster looks a bit different today than it did back in the 1960s.
-Omega now has a ‘Moonwatch’ range and a ‘Silver Snoopy’ range, inspired by the Silver Snoopy award.
-This award is given by NASA astronauts for outstanding achievements for flight safety and mission success.
+Omega now has both a ‘Moonwatch’ range and a ‘Silver Snoopy’ range, inspired by the Silver Snoopy award.
+This award is given by NASA astronauts for outstanding achievements in flight safety and mission success.
 Omega received the ‘Silver Snoopy Award’ in 1970 after the safe return of the Apollo 13 astronauts.

 Details